-Considering the frequency we hear the terms "diversity" and "inclusion" nowadays, it's fair to say these concepts have made their way into mainstream conversation.
-No longer confined to the Human Resources department, workplace diversity and inclusion are becoming key topics when discussing business strategy.
+With the frequency that we hear the terms "diversity" and "inclusion" today, it's fair to say these concepts have made their way into mainstream conversation.
+No longer confined to the Human Resources department, workplace diversity and inclusion are becoming key topics when discussing an overarching business strategy.

 It’s an all-too-familiar scenario: a couple of disgruntled employees with a glass-half-empty outlook are constantly poisoning the well and spreading their unhappiness to the other workers.
 Team members find it difficult to trust one another, projects stagnate (or worse, implode), and productivity plummets.